When Work Starts to Feel Like You Again

 • Hope

-1. What are you usually doing when you feel most connected with who you are?
+What are you usually doing when you feel most like yourself?

 One final thing